Table of Contents

 1. Align AI Workloads with Business Objectives (Before Spending a Dollar)

-• What problem is this AI model solving?
+• What business problem is being solved?

 Before you train, fine-tune, or deploy, tie the initiative to a business outcome.
 This helps prevent waste and gives you a lens to evaluate cost vs. value at every stage.
 For example, in our Risk Mitigation Services Case Study, aligning technology adoption with financial outcomes was key to reducing exposure and improving ROI.